High Blood Pressure Research Study

 Cardiovascular mortality attributable to hypertension has increased by more than 10% in the last decade.
 More than 50% of hypertensive individuals don’t have their blood pressure under control.
 Therefore, studies that advance the understanding of basic mechanisms of blood pressure regulation in humans are needed.

-The study will involve how your blood vessels respond to infusion of different vasoconstrictors and vasodilators administered via a flexible tube placed in the brachial artery along with measuring sympathetic nervous system activity and blood flow.
+The study will involve measuring how your blood vessels respond to infusion of different vasoconstrictors and vasodilators administered via a flexible tube placed in the brachial artery along with measuring sympathetic nervous system activity and blood flow.

 Additional Information